What types of data can I sell via Data Studio?

-When will I receive automated email notifications from Link?
+When will I receive automated email notifications from Data Studio?

-For buyers, email alerts are sent from the Link store when a new request has been approved or rejected.
+For buyers, email alerts are sent from the Data Studio store when a new request has been approved or rejected.
 For Sellers, email alerts are sent when a request needs approval.

-The Link store has been enabled for my account, but I cannot see it.
+The Data Studio store has been enabled for my account, but I cannot see it.
 What should I do?

 Ask one of your admin users to go to your user permissions and provide you with access.
 Open a ticket with the Support Team via the Help Center if you need assistance.